LinkedInLearning/python-data-structures-trees-2834010/README.md

-# COURSENAME
+# Python Data Structures: Trees
-This is the repository for the LinkedIn Learning course `course-name`.
-The full course is available from [LinkedIn Learning][lil-course-url].
+This is the repository for the LinkedIn Learning course `Python Data Structures: Trees`.
+The full course is available from [LinkedIn Learning][https://www.linkedin.com/learning/python-data-structures-trees/].

-![course-name-alt-text][lil-thumbnail-url]
+![Python Data Structures: Trees][https://www.linkedin.com/learning/python-data-structures-trees/]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions